 Amid labor shortage concerns, it is important to ensure that work environments are properly maintained by subcontractors that manage facilities.
 We assessed the working environment in the areas of security and cleaning through questionnaires and other methods.
-Further, we conducted interviews with our partner companies in the areas of cleaning.
+Further, we conducted interviews with our

-Interview with the members of the cleaning partner company
+Interview with the members of the cleaning partr company